Column01/Digital-Surface-Mapper/README.md

 # Digital-Surface-Mapper

-Python and arduino program to map a surface with a cheap dial indicator **I am not responsible for any damage to hardware when doing this.
+Python and arduino program to map a surface with a cheap dial indicator and a 3D printer running marlin firmware.
+**I am not responsible for any damage to hardware when doing this.
 Proceed at your own risk**

-### Table of Contents
+## Table of Contents

 - [Hardware](#hardware)
 - [Wiring](#wiring)
 - [Software](#software)